taocode/taocode.com/src/posts/dark-mode-toggle-sveltekit-tailwind-windicss.md

 I like *and loathe* fixed headers.
 They're great, except when they cover the #target or take up too much space on my not-very-tall laptop screen.
 There are many ways to adjust this but getting it entirely out of the way seems perfect to me.

-Headroom just lets me show the fixed navigation when you scroll up at all, making the assumption that you may want to use the navigation.
+Headroom just lets me show the fixed navigation when you scroll up, making the assumption that you may want to use the navigation.
 The Back To Top link borrows the same technique and both will show when you're at the bottom of the page.

 What do you think?
 Do you loathe fixed headers? *Love them?*

 ## Improvement Recommendations Welcome

-If you've got a better way to handle the dark shift, something that's handled better by the tailwind/windi theme, please tell me how I may improve my approach.
+If you've got a better way to handle the dark mode toggle, something that's more intelligently integrated with the tailwind/windi theme, please share.
 I feel like there must be a better way to this; inverting most everything (with exclusions) could be much simpler...
 What do you think?
 How do you add Dark Mode?
 Any neat tricks?